AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 * The streaming upserts method should only be used when sending partial row updates to [!DNL Profile Service].
 Partial row updates are **not** consumed by data lake.
 * The streaming upserts method does not support updating, replacing, and removing identities.
 Identities can only be added using the `identity: create` operation.
 * The streaming upserts method currently only supports primitive single-value attributes (such as integer, date, timestamp, and string) and objects.
-The streaming upserts method does not support replacing primitive attributes, appending array attributes, or overwriting specific array indices.
+The streaming upserts method does not support replacing, appending, or overwriting array attributes and specific array indices.

 ## Next steps